IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled.CLICK HERE for More Details.

 Budget (per artist): $2,000 total ($1,500 original artwork commission, $500 licensing fee.)

-With the wide-ranging success of the inaugural Welcome Race Fans collaboration between the Indianapolis Motor Speedway and the Arts Council of Indianapolis to incorporate Indiana artists and original artwork into the 100th, 101st, and 102nd Runnings of the Indy 500 celebrations, we are pleased to announce Welcome Race Fans 2019.
-The original concept called for the commission of 33 painting by 33 Indiana artists to celebrate the once-in-a-lifetime event, the 100th Running of the Indy 500.
+With the wide-ranging success of the inaugural Welcome Race Fans collaboration between the Indianapolis Motor Speedway and the Arts Council of Indianapolis to incorporate Indiana artists and original artwork into the past four runnings of the Indy 500 celebrations, we are pleased to announce Welcome Race Fans 2020.
+The original concept called for the commission of 33 paintings by 33 Indiana artists to celebrate a once-in-a-lifetime event, the 100th Running of the Indy 500.
+In the second year of Welcome Race Fans, the field of artists was narrowed to 5, but the mission of the program was the same: to highlight one of the most visible and iconic visuals associated with May in Indianapolis – the blanketing of the city with “Welcome Race Fans” signs.
 The art program garnered attention from news media regionally and nationally as well as interest from other cities and racetracks around the country including the Texas Motor Speedway, Las Vegas Motor Speedway, and The Grand Prix held in St. Petersburg, Florida.
-Out of the 33 original artworks, 12 of the artworks sold to new patrons during the celebration.
-100% of the proceeds from the sale of these artworks went directly to the artists.
-In the second year of Welcome Race Fans, the field of artists was narrowed to 5, but the mission of the program was the same: to highlight one of the most visible and iconic visuals associated with May in Indianapolis – the blanketing of the city with “Welcome Race Fans” signs.
+Out of the 48 original artworks created over the last 4 years, 15 have sold to new patrons with100% of the proceeds from the sale of these artworks went directly to the artists.

-In an effort to build on the success of the previous two years, we are announcing next year’s program for the 103rd Running of the Indy 500.
-For 2019, the program will consist of five artists creating a version of a “Welcome Race Fans” sign in their own unique materials, process, and style.
+NEW in 2020: In an effort to build on the success of the previous four years, we are announcing this year’s program will expand to celebrate not only the 104th Running of the Indy 500, but also the Big Machine Vodka Brickyard 400 on the 5th of July.
+For 2020, the program will consist of five artists creating a version of a “Welcome Race Fans” sign in their own unique materials, process, and style.
 As with previous years, racing imagery need NOT be included in the final artwork.
+However, if the artist chooses to include racing imagery, it should not be specific to a particular race, but rather, should reflect the overarching race culture that is so prevalent in Indianapolis.
+That same culture that celebrates motorsports in general and its significant impact on our city can be incorporated into the artwork.

-All participating artists will retain ownership and copyright in their work, however, during the month of May 2019, original artworks will appear in key locations around the city including the Indianapolis Artsgarden and the 500 Festival offices and finally installed for race week at the iconic Pagoda at the Speedway.
-In addition, reproductions of artworks may be used to create various print media including but not limited to: Larger-than-life vinyl installations on the Artsgarden, on the Allison Building on Main Street in Speedway and other buildings, billboards, banners and lastly, limited edition commemorative posters, which will be shared with the community as visual reminders of the highly visible collaboration of art & motorsports.
+All participating artists will retain ownership and copyright in their work, however, during the months of May, June and early July 2020, original artworks will appear in key locations around the city and will be installed during key race events at the iconic Pagoda at the Speedway.
+In addition, reproductions of artworks will be used to create various print media including but not limited to: Larger-than-life vinyl installations on the Artsgarden, on the Allison Building on Main Street in Speedway and other buildings, billboards, banners, and lastly, limited edition commemorative posters, which will be shared with the community as visual reminders of the highly visible collaboration of art & motorsports.
 Artists will be given credit on any reproductions of their artwork.

 To learn more about the program and see the wide range of artworks commissioned in last three years, visit www.WelcomeRaceFansIndy.org.